jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

-# History of Unix and Linux
+# History of Free and Opensource Maturity

 ![*At the end of class if your instructor has done their job, you will find this cartoon funny.
 If you already understand this cartoon you get an "A".*](images/Chapter-Header/Chapter-02/open_source.png "A GNU Dawn")